aspnet/JitBench/README.md

 `.\Dotnet-Install.ps1 -SharedRuntime -InstallDir .dotnet -Channel master -Architecture x64`

-`.\Dotnet-Install.ps1 -InstallDir .dotnet -Architecture x64`
+`.\Dotnet-Install.ps1 -InstallDir .dotnet -Channel master -Architecture x64`

 You need to run **both** of these commands in this particular order.
 This will grab the latest shared runtime and SDK and copy them to `<JitBench>\.dotnet`